-Choosing a credit card among numerous alternatives is no mean feat.
+Choosing the largest credit card processing companies among numerous alternatives is no mean feat.
 There are so many credit cards issued by different banks that knowing a difference between them can be mind-boggling.
 It seems next to impossible to remember what percentage each of the card charges and what bonuses banks give to you, when you apply for any of them.
 Nor is it easy to remember what initial deposits each of the existing credit cards requires.
 With such an embarrassment of riches, picking the right card for yourself is hard.
 Aware of the problem of customers face, we have decided to provide a list of credit cards presently available in Canada.

 In what follows, we are explaining what benefits you will be given and what conditions you need to satisfy to receive each of the listed cards.
 Among them are balance transfer credit cards, rewards credit cards, student credit cards, and others.
 Those Canadians who wonder what is the best cash back credit card in Canada may familiarize themselves with the list of cash back cards given in the referred article.
 For other available credit cards, please read the paragraphs below.

 The most common credit card is called plain vanilla.
 In the financial world, this concept refers to the most basic version of a financial instrument.
 It is the opposite of an exotic instrument, which changes the components of a traditional financial instrument, resulting in a better security.
 By analogy with a plain vanilla ice-cream which contains no nuts or chocolate, the plain vanilla credit card offers no rewards.
 Unlike other credit cards with more complex system of bonuses, this card is easy to understand.